About this module

-If you’ve been involved with a sociopath (psychopath, narcissist), you’ve been gaslighted into believing his or her stories, such as the individual is a genius, or powerful, or successful.
-The trauma of abuse makes it difficult to recognize any lies, even when you’re presented with conflicting evidence.
+If you’ve been involved with a sociopath (psychopath, narcissist), you’ve been psychologically abused.
+You’ve been gaslighted into believing his or her stories, such as the individual is a genius, or powerful, or successful.
+The trauma of abuse makes it difficult to recognize the lies, even when you’re presented with conflicting evidence.

-How do you break free?
-Dr. Liane Leedom, a psychiatrist who was herself targeted by a psychopath, says that you can restore your sanity through mindfulness.
+How do you overcome the psychological abuse?
+Dr. Liane Leedom, a psychiatrist who was herself targeted by a psychopath, says that you can restore your clarity through mindfulness.

 Mindfulness means paying attention to the present moment, on purpose and without judgment.
-Through mindfulness, you objectively observe all your sensory input, including how your body feels, what your brain is thinking and what you’re experiencing socially.
+Through mindfulness, you objectively observe all your sensory input, including how your body feels, what your brain is thinking and what you’re experiencing in your life.

 Highlights

-- After the sociopath, how mindfulness can restore your sanity
+- After the sociopath, mindfulness empowers you to take back your mind and reality

 - Goal of mindfulness — to reduce suffering and increase happiness